uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 mkdir -p ~/slurm_tutorials/example_6
 ```

 Navigate to the working directory to prepare for following steps.
+All of the following steps will take place in this directory.

 ```bash
 cd ~/slurm_tutorials/example_6
 ```

-Let us create a file named `matmul_tensorflow.py` and copy the following script into it to prepare for the tutorials.
-You are welcomet to use your favorite text editor.
-On Cheaha, there are two built-in options.
+Let us create a file named `matmul_tensorflow.py` and copy the script below into it to prepare for the tutorials.
+You are welcome to use your favorite text editor.
+On Cheaha, there are two built-in options, just before the script below.

 - At any terminal on Cheaha, use [nano].
 Type [`nano matmul_tensorflow.py` at the terminal](../../workflow_solutions/shell.md#edit-plain-text-files-nano) to create and start editing the file.
 - In an HPC Desktop job terminal, type `gedit matmul_tensorflow.py` to create the file and open a graphical editor.

+Below is the script to copy into the new file.

 ```bash linenums="1"
 import tensorflow as tf